midwavestudio/midwave/EMAIL_SETUP.md

 1. Check the server logs for error messages
 2. Verify that your environment variables are set correctly
-3. If using SendGrid, check the SendGrid Activity Feed for delivery status
+3. Check your Resend dashboard for delivery status and any error messages
-4. If using Gmail, ensure that the app password is correct and that your Gmail account doesn't have additional security restrictions
+4. Ensure your Resend API key has the correct permissions

 ## Security Considerations